10 Ways to Support Local Businesses & Restaurants During COVID-19

 9. Use Paypal, Apple Pay, Venmo, etc. when possible

 A really simple way to support businesses and the people around you is to limit contact in any way possible.
 One great example is to do your best to use forms of payment such as PayPal and Venmo to reduce or eliminate points of physical contact.

 Finally, keep practicing social distancing.
 Though it is a struggle to slow down and stay at home, it is one of the easiest ways you can support your community and local businesses.
 The more care we take in securing the safety of everyone around us, the sooner we will be able to get back into the booths of local restaurants and the company of each other.

 Need some ideas?
-Our clients Northbound Smokehouse & Brewpub, Degidios Restaurant & Bar, and Copperwing Distillery offer carry-out, delivery, and gift cards so you can enjoy social distancing all while supporting local businesses.
+Our clients Northbound Smokehouse & Brewpub, Degidios Restaurant & Bar, and Cossetta's Alimentari offer carry-out, delivery, holiday meal kits, and gift cards so you can enjoy social distancing all while supporting local businesses.

-Emma Schiltz is a sophomore at the University of St. Thomas studying Music Business with minors in Business Administration and Recording Arts.
-Originally from Duluth, MN, she is currently interning with Fretless Marketing as a Social Media Brand Associate.
+Emma Schiltz is a junior at the University of St. Thomas studying Music Business with minors in Business Administration and Recording Arts.
+Originally from Duluth, MN, she is currently working with Fretless Marketing as a Social Media Brand Associate.